greggman/HappyFunTimes/docs/unity/multi-machine.md

     MessageSwitchGame data = deserializer.Deserialize<MessageSwitchGame>(spawnInfo.data);

-Then it checks, if they were on the right on the old game it spawns them on the left, if they were on the left it spawns them on the right.
+Then it checks, if they were on the right on the old game it spawns them on the left, if they were on the left it spawns them on the right, at the same height as the exited the previous game.

     // Choose a starting position based on the old position float x = (data.pos.x < LevelSettings.settings.leftEdgeOfLevel.position.x)
         ?
-LevelSettings.settings.rightEdgeOfLevel.position.x - 1 : LevelSettings.settings.leftEdgeOfLevel.position.x + 1;
+LevelSettings.settings.rightEdgeOfLevel.position.x - 1 :
+          LevelSettings.settings.leftEdgeOfLevel.position.x + 1;
     transform.localPosition = new Vector3(x, data.pos.y, 0f);

 Finally it sets up the other state sent from the previous game